 6. Create and facilitate strong communities

 The leadership of those responsible for inciting change is indispensable, however, don’t underestimate the power of an informal network of individuals who will unconsciously adopt changes and reinforce a positive discourse.
 As true ambassadors for change, their influence will greatly contribute to creating a community.
-Since we know that 10% of ambassadors are enough to spark change in 80% of employees, we understand why identifying, motivating and retaining these ambassadors is strategic in the success of the transformation!
+Since we know that 5% of employees are enough to train the entire company, we understand why identifying, motivating and retaining these ambassadors is strategic in the success of the transformation!
 They are true catalysts when it comes to accelerating and solidifying usage adoption by sharing best practices, offering recommendations and providing social recognition.

 7. Create friendly competition around the transformation journey

 What if implementing new practices became something enjoyable yet challenging?
 A powerful driver for onboarding is the gamification engine which utilizes rewards and bonuses – namely through gaining points, badges or reaching a particular status or ranking.
 This meets the need for recognizing and acknowledging individuals.
 By incorporating a collective dimension, the “virtual” achievements won by a community encourages friendly competition and helps to sustain user motivation over the course of the transformation journey.